 Old Tom had a knack for publicity.
 When Harriet Beecher Stowe’s Uncle Tom’s Cabin became a global sensation in 1852, he renamed his business after it.
 While Uncle Tom’s Cabin became a worldwide bestseller, it has since faced criticism for romanticism and double standards.
 The Blackpool venue opened soon after the book’s release, and the name might have been picked to cash in on its popularity, or perhaps for its link to minstrel shows.
 Some even suggest it referenced the timber buildings’ rough-and-ready look.

-From Grass to Wooden Floor: The Evolution of Dance at Uncle Tom’s Cabin
+From Grass to Wooden Dance Floor

 The name stuck, and by 1861, the venue had grown into Blackpool’s first real amusement centre.
 Visitors could dance on the grass to live bands, but soon, a purpose-built wooden dance floor was added.
 This made Uncle Tom’s Cabin the home of the very first purpose-built dance floor in Blackpool, setting a new standard for dance and entertainment in the resort.
 The site offered drinks, sideshows, and plenty of open space for games and relaxation.